dombozzo/dombozzo/README.md

 - 👋 Hi, I’m @dombozzo
-- 👀 I’m interested in mathematics, data analysis, finance, and
+- 👀 I’m interested in mathematics, data analysis, finance, and urban infrastructure initiatives
 - 🌱 I’m currently learning functional programming and web development
 - 💞️ I’m looking to collaborate on environmental research, funcional programming projects
-- 📫 How to reach me ... email! dominicbozzo1@gmail.com
+- 📫 How to reach me ... email! dominicbozzo1@gmail.com. let me know how you got started programming as a passion!

 <!---
 dombozzo/dombozzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.